 Fire and Emergency Evacuation Procedures

-There will be times that the Residential Education Department will conduct scheduled Fire Alarm Evacuation Drills at the dormitories on campus.
-These drills will usually not be announced to the residents with the exception of the RA’s.
+There will be times that the Residential Education Department will conduct scheduled Fire Alarm Evacuation Drills at the Residential Halls on campus.
+These drills will usually not be announced to the residents with the exception of the RA's.
 These drills are done to check that the alarm system is working properly and to give the residents a chance to hear the alarm and so they will be able to recognize it in the event of an actual alarm.
 The alarm systems in the buildings have a loud audible bell or horn, and flashing strobe lights.
 These tests also give the residents an opportunity to become familiar with the evacuation procedures.

 When an alarm is activated there are a few steps to follow: